FraunhoferIOSB/swap-it-execution-engine/documentation/source/DynamicAssignment.rst

 The `Demonstration Scenario <https://github.com/swap-it/demo-scenario>`_ defines a structure SWAP_Order that must be handed over to each service to be executed.
-For the Default Assignment, a Device Registry is required, as well as an external assignment agent.
+For the Dynamic Assignment, a Device Registry is required, as well as an external assignment agent.
 The assignment agent will be globally registered in the execution engine, so that it is considered for each assignment step.